jaseknighter/splnkr/README.md

 * reciprocal quality (rq)
 * center frequency (cf)

-### grid controls
+### filterbank grid controls
 *parameter adjustment*
-the top 7 buttons in each row indicate the intensity of the setting for the specified parameter (i.e. none of the top 7 buttons are lit indicates lowest intensity and all 7 buttons lit means indicates highest intensity.)
+the top 7 buttons in each row indicate the intensity of the setting for the filterbank parameter. if none of the top 7 buttons are lit in one of the grid's 16 columns, the filter at the selected slot is at its lowest intensity. if all 7 buttons lit, the filter at the selected slot is at its highest intensity.

-selecting a button sets the intensity for the active  parameter. selecting a button that is already lit sets the parameter to its lowest value.
+selecting a button that is already lit sets the parameter to its lowest value.

 *toggling between parameters*
 each of the three parameters listed above may be controled via the grid by toggling between first three buttons on the grid's bottom row.